Larry Pittman: Lincoln-Hitler comparison

 Pittman's post in reference to the U.S. Supreme Court led to several comments on states' rights and a post telling Pittman that the Civil War was over, the Union had won, and to "get over it".
 Pittman responded in a post on April 12, 2017, saying: "And if Hitler had won, should the world just get over it?
 Lincoln was the same sort if [sic] tyrant, and personally responsible for the deaths of over 800,000 Americans in a war that was unnecessary and unconstitutional."
 He later deleted the post.

 Climate change statement

 In July 2012, Pittman issued a statement rejecting the scientific consensus on climate change: "Our climate runs on a cycle.
 It goes up and it goes down and the Lord designed it that way.
 And the main thing that causes global warming is the Earth's relationship to a big ball of gas that's burning out there that we call the Sun.
 And it is the height of hubris for human beings to think that we can have any effect on that."

 Appropriate use of force

 In a June 2020 Facebook post, during the nationwide protests following the murder of George Floyd, Pittman called protesters "vermin" and "thugs" and opined that if they "resist and attack" police should shoot them.

+Juneteenth Comments

+In a June 2026 Cabarrus County commissioners meeting, during a vote on acknowledging Juneteenth, Pittman stated his belief that the history of Juneteenth was "a lie."
+Pittman further claimed that the true date marking the end of slavery was December 18, the date of the ratification of the 13th Amendment to the United States Constitution.
+Pittman also referred to a Black attendee at the meeting as "boy."